Australian-Imaging-Service/acemid-uploader/README.md

 This code repo contains several bash scripts for uploading ACEMID data to your XNAT.

-Before running the bash scripts, please make sure that you have turned on the External Camera Session (xnat:xcSessionData) and External Camera Scan (xnat:xcScanData) data types.
+Before running the bash scripts, please make sure that you have turned on the External Camera Session (xnat:xcSessionData) and External Camera Scan (xnat:xcScanData) data types if your XNAT version is 1.10 below.
+For XNAT version 1.10 or above, you uploaded new data type will be dynamically created on the fly.

 (1) ACEMID_uploader.sh The main ACEMID bash script to upload the cleaned vectra exported data files to your XNAT instance using JSESSIONID.